France hunting season 2021: Five facts about la chasse

 Willy Schraen, president of hunting federation Fédération Nationale des Chasseurs said:

-“Hunters cannot understand why this practice is being sacrificed in the name of a "green" political display, with no real basis for who really cares about biodiversity within territories, as we do on a daily basis!
+“Hunters cannot understand why this practice is being sacrificed in the name of a "green" political display, with no real basis for who really cares about the biodiversity within territories, as we do on a daily basis!
 A whole section of French and rural culture is in the process of disappearing.”